Puma Shen: Early life and education

-Early career
+Academic career and activism

 After returning to Taiwan, Shen served as a faculty member at the Institute of Criminology, National Taipei University (NTPU).
 He initiated research on China's information warfare and cognitive operations towards Taiwan.
 He held various positions, including a member of the Ill-gotten Party Assets Settlement Committee (2018–2020), director of Taiwan's official media Central News Agency, vice chairman of the Taiwan Association for Human Rights, co-founder of the civil defense education institution Kuma Academy, and the DoublethinkLab (台灣民主實驗室).

 To facilitate Taiwan's collaboration with countries worldwide to defend against unfavorable actions from China, Shen developed the China Index, a metric illustrating the depth of influence exerted by the Beijing government on a particular country or region.
 In 2023, he was elected as a member of the World Movement for Democracy Committee.

-Legislative career
+Political career

+Member of the Legislative Yuan

-In November 2023, Shen was nominated by the Democratic Progressive Party as a candidate on the list of legislators for nationwide and overseas, ranking second.
+In November 2023, Shen was nominated by the Democratic Progressive Party (DPP) as a candidate on the party-list of legislators for nationwide and overseas, ranking second.
 He successfully won the election on January 13, 2024.
 He has expressed the necessity of legislative responses to various aspects of China's influence on Taiwan, including international law, propaganda warfare, and the need to address threats from Chinese agents and gray zone activities through legislation and national defense reforms.

-In May 2024, Shen with help from DPP colleagues climbed on top of a crowd of Kuomintang legislators during a brawl in the Legislative Yuan.
+In May 2024, Shen, with help from DPP colleagues, climbed on top of a crowd of Kuomintang legislators during a brawl in the Legislative Yuan.
 He was dragged down by them and fell from the podium, requiring hospitalization.

+On 14 May 2026, DPP announced the nomination of Shen as the candidate for the mayor of Taipei for the election at the end of the year.

 Transnational repression

-On October 15, 2024, Shen was sanctioned by the Taiwan Affairs Office, who included him on a list of "Taiwan independence" diehards.
-In October 2025, Xinhua News Agency announced that the Chongqing public security bureau was investigating Shen for "secession-related" activities under the Criminal Law of the People's Republic of China.
+On October 15, 2024, Shen was sanctioned by China's Taiwan Affairs Office, which included him on a list of "diehard "Taiwan independence" separatists".
+In October 2025, China's Xinhua News Agency announced that the Chongqing public security bureau was investigating Shen for "secession-related" activities under the Criminal Law of the People's Republic of China.
 Taiwanese officials stated that the investigation was meant to "create the illusion of long-arm jurisdiction over Taiwan" and "sow divisions and instill fear."
 Chinese state broadcaster China Central Television (CCTV) called for the issuance of an Interpol notice, which the Mainland Affairs Council referred to as "transnational repression."

 Personal life

 Shen's wife, Tseng Hsin-hui (曾心慧), is a lawyer who also teaches civil law at a cram school, using the pseudonym Chihiro (千尋).
-The couple has not had biological children but adopted a girl nicknamed "Mochi" (麻糬, Môa-chî).
+The couple has no biological children but adopted a girl nicknamed "Mochi" (麻糬, Môa-chî).